 This wouldn't make any sense unless e-koʊ has a unique ability tied to the one aspect that both yoruda and the Sword share: magic.
 This mechanic might imply e-koʊ has a sixth sense for magic in both people and objects.

-It is likely that the non-diagetic reason this was implemented in this manner was to give players a means of finding the far flung sword that still played into an established mechanic.
+It is likely that the non-diegetic reason this was implemented in this manner was to give players a means of finding the far flung sword that still played into an established mechanic.

-Programming choices aren't always reliable as a means of worldbuilding, and the question of whether these game elements should be seen as entirely diagetic is up to individual interpretation.
+Programming choices aren't always reliable as a means of worldbuilding, and the question of whether these game elements should be seen as entirely diegetic is up to individual interpretation.